-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) The person conducting a business or undertaking at a workplace must ensure, so far as is reasonably practicable, that the facilities provided under subregulation (1) are maintained so as to be - (a) in good working order; and - (b) clean, safe and accessible.
+- (a) In the case of an individual-\$6 000.

+- (b) In the case of a body corporate-\$30 000.

+- (2) The person conducting a business or undertaking at a workplace must ensure, so far as is reasonably practicable, that the facilities provided under subregulation (1) are maintained so as to be-

+- (a) in good working order; and

+- (b) clean, safe and accessible.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (3) For the purposes of this regulation, a person conducting a business or undertaking must have regard to all relevant matters including the following: - (a) the nature of the work being carried out at the workplace; - (b) the nature of the hazards at the workplace; - (c) the size, location and nature of the workplace; - (d) the number and composition of the workers at the workplace.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (3) For the purposes of this regulation, a person conducting a business or undertaking must have regard to all relevant matters, including the following: - (a) the nature of the work being carried out at the workplace; - (b) the nature of the hazards at the workplace; - (c) the size, location and nature of the workplace; - (d) the number and composition of the workers at the workplace.

-Division 3 - First aid
+Division 3-First aid

-42. Duty to provide first aid
+42-Duty to provide first aid

-- (1) A person conducting a business or undertaking at a workplace must ensure - (a) the provision of first aid equipment for the workplace; and - (b) that each worker at the workplace has access to the equipment; and - (c) access to facilities for the administration of first aid.
+- (1) A person conducting a business or undertaking at a workplace must ensure- - (a) the provision of first aid equipment for the workplace; and - (b) that each worker at the workplace has access to the equipment; and - (c) access to facilities for the administration of first aid.